NickDeLu/delunico-library/README.md

 </ul>

 ## Hosting
-The project Spring Boot app was both hosted on railway.app configured with a CICD automatic deploys connected to this repository's master branch.
+The project Spring Boot app was both hosted on railway.app configured with a CICD automatic deploys connected to this repository's main branch.

 ## Database
 This postgreSQL database was also deployed by railway.app and integrated with the spring app.
 Passwords are hash encrypted.
 Data is normalized to level 3.